 These exams, however, do not allow for a direct viewing of the esophagus, stomach and duodenum, removing of polyps or taking of biopsies.

 Your stomach and duodenum must be empty for the procedure to be thorough and safe.
-You will not be able to eat or drink anything after midnight the night before the test.
-Don’t worry, though, during your office visit, you’ll be provided with additional information to prepare for the procedure.
+You will not be able to eat or drink anything after midnight the night before the procedure.
+During your office visit, you’ll be provided with additional information to prepare for the procedure.

-The EGD is usually performed on an outpatient basis at our facility, the Loudoun Endoscopy Group.
-Patients who have Medicare as a primary insurance and/or significant health problems will be done in a hospital setting–determined during the patients office visit.
+The EGD is usually performed as an outpatient procedure at our facility, the Loudoun Endoscopy Group.
+Our providers also perform procedures at the hospital.
+The location, date, and time will be determined during your office visit.

-After you register, a nurse will direct you to the pre-operative area.
+After registration, a nurse will direct you to the pre-operative area.
 You will then be asked to change into a hospital gown and a small intravenous line will be inserted.
 Vital signs will be taken and an anesthesiologist will talk to you about the sedation.

 Before it is performed, we will place a bite block in your mouth and an anesthesiologist or nurse anesthetist, through the intravenous line, will sedate you.
-Throughout the entire procedure, he or she will monitor your vital signs, airway and breathing.
+Throughout the entire procedure, he or she will monitor your vital signs, airway and breathing continuously.